-Self-Guided Walking Tour in Parnu
+Self-Guided Walking Tour in Pärnu

 9 Stops 3.6 km ~2.0 hours

-Walking tour route map of Parnu
+Walking tour route map of Pärnu Open interactive map

-Why Walk Parnu?
+Why Walk Pärnu?
 A Self-Guided Tour

 Pärnu is small, flat, and built for walking, which is exactly why a guided route here beats wandering.
 The whole old town fits inside about fifteen minutes on foot, and the entire walk to the beach covers just 3.5 km on level pavement.
 There are no hills, no metro to figure out, and almost everything sits along two streets.
 But that compactness is also the trap: people stroll Rüütli once, grab a coffee, and leave thinking they've seen it, missing the Swedish gate, the Orthodox church two blocks over, and the spa-era villas down by the park.